quantopian/PenguinDome/README.md

 * You can use the `bin/client_command` script to add a script file or shell command to one or more clients as a patch.
 Run `bin/client_command --help` for more information.

+### Remote shells

+PenguinDome supports running a remote shell on any client that is on the network and checking in periodically with the PenguinDome server.

+Running a remote shell is (obviously) a security-sensitive operation.
+Because of this, a full transcript of each shell session is logged, and the server endpoint used on the server to set up a remote shell session requires authentication to be configured as described above.
+It is highly recommended to configure the endpoint with username / password authentication, with dedicated usernames and passwords for each PenguinDome administrator, so that the server can log who initiated each remote shell.

+To initiate a remote shell, run <code>bin/client_shell *hostname*</code> on the server and enter your username and password when prompted.
+A message will then be displayed, telling you that the script is waiting for the client to respond to the remote shell request.
+You should get a shell prompt within a few minutes when the client checks in to the server.

+As long as you set TERM properly, you should be able to use full-screen editors, type ctrl-C and ctrl-Z, etc., within the remote shell.
+You can exit normally from the shell, e.g. by typing ctrl-d or "exit", or you can hit Enter and type "~." to terminate the connection (note that although that's the same escape sequence used by SSH, that's just to make it easy to remember; the remote shell connection doesn't actually use SSH).

+Remote shells are disconnected automatically if they're idle for a while.

 ### Wiping a client